egel-lang/egel-lang.github.io/index.md

 ## Example

-To get a taste for the language, an example is shown below.
+To get a taste of the language, an example is shown below.

 ```egel
 namespace Fibonacci (